LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 ![vodasearch](images/searchid.png)

 You can try different search types and queries to find more specific data.
 You may add your own function to get other data like ESG basic score from  ESG endpoints so you can understand more about RDP API usage.

+Pleae note that in this article we will not talk about Azure serverless function deployment.
+You can find additional details from [Azure Document](https://docs.microsoft.com/en-us/azure/azure-functions/functions-deployment-technologies).

 ## Summary